amritrai5757/onlinestore/README.md

 • Used Firestore database(schemaless,nosql)to store order details with timings to have orderhistory

-• Used Stripe for taking card details in frontend & making payment using that card details in backend.
+• Used Stripe for taking card details in frontend & making payment using that card details in backend without any crud(no post,get etc) operations since we are just making a https request to stripe

 • Used firebase auth for signup and login process of users.